 Five-year "fast-track" program for BA/BS plus MA/MS Biomedical Anthropology

 Career paths: Jobs expected to increase in this area

-Focus on the intersection between neuro-inflammation and neuro-degeneration in animal models of disease.
+Focus on neuro-degenerative diseases.
 With increasing life expectancy, the incidence of neurodegenerative disorders has exploded.
 Unfortunately, our understanding of the mechanisms that contribute to disorders of the brain like Alzheimer's and Parkinson's disease remains incomplete.